Msglet Join the waitlist

 Your data lives in your files.

-Contacts (CSV-imported or pulled from Apple Contacts with your permission), campaigns, sent timestamps, error reasons — all of it sits in SQLite databases under ~/Library/Application Support/sms-blast/.
+Contacts (CSV-imported or pulled from Apple Contacts with your permission), campaigns, sent timestamps, error reasons — all of it sits in plain SQLite files on your Mac.
 Keep one big list, or split into separate databases per use case so your clients, donors, and event invitees never mix.
 Open them with any SQLite browser.
 Move them.
 Back them up.
 Delete them.
 They are your files.

 Zero outbound network requests.